 Ranthambore National Park- Ranthambore National Park is located in the Sawai Madhopur District of Rajasthan state at a distance of 132 kms from the capital city Jaipur.
 The park is located at the junction of the Aravalli and Vindhya hill range and covers an area of Approximately 400 sq Km.

 Lakarda & Anantpura– Lakarda & Anantpura, located in the North-Western and Northern regions of the park are ideal locations to see Sloth Bears.
-These areas have a lot of ant hills, which are a favourite of the beers.
+These areas have a lot of anthills, which are a favorite of the beers.
 The pugmarks of the Indian striped Hyenas are often seen here.
 Their numbers are not very large in the park.

-Ranthambore Fort History Rajput King Sapaldaksha of Chauhan Dynasty started the construction of the fort on 944 AD.
+History of Ranthambore Fort Rajput King Sapaldaksha of Chauhan Dynasty started the construction of the fort on 944 AD.
 And since then many of his successors contributed towards the construction of Ranthambore Fort.
 Rao Hammir... more »